evertonsc/C-sharp-tips/README.md

 # C# Tips 💡

 A growing collection of useful C# tips and best practices.
 Each tip is briefly explained.
+This repository is being created to be used as a cheatset for C#, saving interesting functionalities for a great development.
+The README.md and the code will always be in development, aggregating some tips every moment.

+## How to use
+---
+You will need .NET 6 to execute correctly the code.

+1- Build & run the code with `dotnet run` on your terminal;
+2- There's a menu enumerating some tips.
+Choose a valid option to see its tips.

 ---